craigmateo/palabra/_posts/2024-01-06-docs-as-code.md

 With the range of software documentation tools available it's difficult to know where to start.

-As part of a course, I recently compared available documentation tools to determine which are best suited for a project I've been working on.
+I recently compared available documentation tools to determine which are best suited for a project I've been working on.
 What follows is a summary drawing from my own practical experience working as a technical writer while considering perspectives of others working in the field.

 <!--more-->